concord-consortium/portal-report/docs/source-key.md

 - `authoring.concord.org`: this is where the portal-report writes

 ### resources
-These documents represent the activity or sequence structure that the portal-report and Athen report are reporting on.
+These documents represent the activity or sequence structure that the portal-report and Athena report are reporting on.
 The structure includes the activity title, pages, questions, and question prompts.
 Currently only LARA writes resource documents.
-The portal-report and the Athena report reads these documents.
+The portal-report and the Athena report read these documents.

 The sourceKey for production resource documents is:
 - `authoring.concord.org`